vinaypall/Comrad-Assignment/README.md

 Postman is an api testing tool that where you can make requests and verify the data coming in, the collection has tests so after you submit a request you can check the test results after to verify your work.

-to use the postman collection install and open postman and import the collection and start making requests
+to use the postman collection install and open postman and import the `SpringBootKBNB.postman_collection.json` file and start making requests

 ## Tasks